hymkor/uncozip/README.md

 uncozip
 =======

-This is the tool to UNzip COrrupted ZIP file that does not have the end of central directory record.
+This is the tool to UNzip COrrupted ZIP file that does not have the central directory records.

 (experimental version)